justeattakeaway/pie/apps/pie-docs/src/components/checkbox/overview/overview.md

 {% contentPageImage {
     src:"../../../assets/img/components/checkbox/overview.svg",
-    alt: "Selected checkbox component for accepting the terms and conditions placed at the bottom of the container."
+    alt: "Checkbox labeled 'I have read and accepted the terms and conditions' is checked."
 } %}

 ---